My Story

 I simply took the first step and just kept putting one foot in front of the other, even when the path was difficult, and even when I did not know where it was leading, or how I was going to get there.

 As far back as I can remember I loved movement.
 As a child, I was often climbing trees, jumping rope, strolling beaches, climbing rocks, swimming, swinging, skipping, hopping, sliding, skating, and bicycling.
 I simply loved having fun.
 High school introduced me to organized sports and there I discovered a love for soccer which improved my self-confidence and gave me a sense of belonging.
 I was not the best athlete, but that did not matter.
 I was simply doing my best, having fun, and enjoying every moment.
 Good lessons for life!
-Lessons I still draw on today.
+But lessons that I too easily lost along way.

 Into adulthood, I continued to crave opportunities for sport and recreational activity.
-I participated in a variety of things like aerobics, golfing, resistance training, snow shoeing, hiking, softball, and even karate.
+I participated in a variety of things like aerobics, golfing, resistance training, snow shoeing, hiking, and softball, and even karate.
 I was willing to try different activities, but I did not always meet with success.
-I began comparing myself to others and wished I could be better.
+I was quite hard on myself.
+I began comparing myself to others who were more proficient and I constantly wished I could be better.
 I was beginning to lose my way, and my joy.
+The activities that once gave me pure joy began to become a burden as I never felt good enough and I constantly judged myself as unworthy.

-After retiring from teaching, I completed certification programs to become a personal trainer and group fitness instructor because I wanted to work with others to help them move forward in their walk to wellness.
-I have learned that this journey is not about perfection or performance, but progress and purpose.
+I have learned that life is not about perfection or performance, but progress and purpose.
 Wellness is not the absence of illness, nor is it measured by appearance, achievement, accolades, accomplishments, acceptance, or approval.
 It is simply living your best now to become the person God created you to be.
 It is a simple journey, but not always an easy one.
 Yet, it is worth making and I have learned that it is more enjoyable when you make it with others.
 I could have never reached personal milestones of wellness if it were not for good friends, mentors and family members who supported me along the way.
 For that I am forever grateful, and it has motivated me to encourage others on their journey as well.
 If you need a travelling companion, I am here every step along the way.

-Well Now Fitness exists to serve you by delivering programs that educate, inspire, and guide you in assessing your personal wellness, setting new goals, embracing new challenges, and establishing healthy sustainable habits; so that you will be empowered to live with purpose, energy, focus, strength, joy, and freedom!
+Well Now Fitness exists to serve you by delivering programs that educate, inspire, and guide you in assessing your personal wellness, setting new goals, embracing new challenges, and establishing healthy sustainable habits; so that you will be empowered to live with purpose, energy, focus, strength, joy, and freedom without losing yourself in the process.